vyjith/Apache-wordpress-centos/README.md

 # **Description**
 --------------------------------------------------

 Here we are going to create a wordpress site using the ansible on centos machine.
-I belive you have a basic knowledge about the anible.
-Please check the following section too.

 # Edit the hosts file and add your server IP following is the one example of the hosts file entry